bestwebsoft/Limit-attempts-wordpress-plugin/readme.txt

 = Features =

-* Actions: Blocks IP addresses when the limit of login attempts is reached.
+* Blocks IP addresses when the limit of login attempts is reached.
-* Actions: Adds IP addresses to the blacklist upon reaching the limit of locks.
+* Adds IP addresses to the blacklist upon reaching the limit of locks.
-* Actions: Allows adjusting the settings for blocking and automatic adding to the blacklist.
+* Allows adjusting the settings for blocking and automatic adding to the blacklist.
-* Display: Keeps a log, in which the overall number of failed login attempts and the number of locks is documented, and shows the currents status.
+* Keeps a log, in which the overall number of failed login attempts and the number of locks is documented, and shows the currents status.
-* Actions: Allows adding single IP addresses to black- and whitelists.
+* Allows adding single IP addresses to black- and whitelists.
-* Notify: Sends email notifications to the administartor.
+* Sends email notifications to the administartor.
-* Display: Allows customizing messages that are displayed in case of the failed login attempt, address blocking or when an address is added to the blacklist.
+* Allows customizing messages that are displayed in case of the failed login attempt, address blocking or when an address is added to the blacklist.
-* Display: Allows customizing the text and layout of an email message that is sent to the administrator when an address is automatically blocked or added to the blacklist.
+* Allows customizing the text and layout of an email message that is sent to the administrator when an address is automatically blocked or added to the blacklist.
-* Actions: Is compatible with Htaccess plugin (by BestWebSoft), allowing to add IP address blocking data to htaccess file.
+* Is compatible with Htaccess plugin (by BestWebSoft), allowing to add IP address blocking data to htaccess file.
-* Actions: Is compatible with Captcha plugin (by BestWebSoft), allowing to specify whether an incorrect captcha input should be considered a failed login attempt.
+* Is compatible with Captcha plugin (by BestWebSoft), allowing to specify whether an incorrect captcha input should be considered a failed login attempt.

 = Translation =

+* Polish (pl_PL) (thanks to <a href="mailto:dabek1812@gmail.com">Damian Dąbrowski</a>)
 * Russian (ru_RU)
 * Ukrainian (uk)